achernikova/siidr/README.md

 Additionally, the file contains the functionality for reading the WC traces and locating all malicious traffic towards the internal network.

 ## Parameters Estimation with Sequential Monte-Carlo (SMC-MNN) Approach when Covariance Matrix is Calculated using M Nearest Neighbors of the Particle
+To estimate the posterior distribution of SIIDR transition rates, run SMC_MNN_parameter_estimation.py.
+To do this, you will need files with WC traces available on reasonable request (contact: chernikova.a@northeastern.edu).
+The output will contain the estimated posterior distribution's mean value and standard deviation of transition rates.

 ## Simulation of SIIDR Propagation on Graphs